 "Uh, that would be ... a very different place.
 Do you?"

 Danny nodded.
 Charliehorse believed him.
 Danny, a.k.a.
-"Trickshot," was the best archer in his class, probably even magical, and certainly had the best vision.
+"Trickshot," was the best archer in his class, maybe even magical, and certainly had the best vision.

 Charliehorse searched between the horns of the moon and, now that he was looking for them, did see very tiny stars, two of them.
 "Let me get some binoculars," he murmured.
 He wormed away through the obstacle course that was the deck, leaving Danny to his worries.